Conversion Funnels

 9. Created By: Shows the name of the person who created the funnel.

-On the left side of the funnel diagram, you can view the funnel levels, URLs assigned to each level, and the dropouts recorded for each level.
+On the left side of the funnel diagram, you can view the funnel levels, the respective base criteron assigned to each level, and the dropouts recorded for each level.
 This is an important aspect so you can monitor where, at any given level, the visitors dropped out.

 Important Hint: As mentioned above, other visits in between levels are allowed, as long as the order of the steps set in the funnel, is followed as such.